 To understand how complex this research is, take for example that some of Breen’s colleagues have discovered that not only can parents influence their children’s mental health, but it may also work the other way around.

 “At least some of the time, it appears that if a child has anxiety or depression that the parents then develop anxiety or depression because of that,” Breen says.
-“In a cross section review, if you just look at that family in one point at time, you might think depression is genetic or environmental — it’s been passed from the parents to the children.
+“In a cross section review, if you just look at that family in one point of time, you might think depression is genetic or environmental — it’s been passed from the parents to the children.
 But based on an analysis using a type of twin design…the transmission goes in both ways, from the kids back to the parents as well.”